 Keep in mind when referring to what the best bait for channels might be, keep in mind that we could be talking about two different concepts here.
 The first is this.
 What bait catches the most?
 The second is this.
 What bait catches the BIGGEST catfish?
 When deciphering the best channel catfish baits, it’s important to know which scenario we are talking about.
 There is more than one.

-For instance, the bait that catches the most fish might not catch the biggest ones and they often don’t.
+For instance, the bait that catches the most fish might not catch the biggest ones, and they often don’t.
 In comparison, the bait that catches a twenty pound channel may only catch one or two big fish that day.
-Seeing as how many fish are smaller in size, a quantity over quality scenario applies here.
+Seeing as how many fish are smaller, a quantity over quality scenario applies here.
 If targeting numbers, use a commercially prepared catfish bait for success.
 Examples include:

 - Dough Bait – A ball of flavored and scented dough that threads onto a hook.